mindspore-ai/mindspore/model_zoo/official/cv/cnn_direction_model/README.md

 - Data format：binary files
     - Note：Data will be processed in dataset.py

-- Download the dataset, the recommened directory structure to have is as follows:
+- Download the dataset, the recommended directory structure to have is as follows:

 Annotations for training and testing should be in test_annot and train_annot.
 Training and Testing images should be in train and test.